Ukrainians in Portugal: Ukrainians in Portugal today

 Although the initial migration flow was motivated by job search and was predominantly masculine, the female component in the Ukrainian community in Portugal has increased substantially during the following years, particularly for reasons related to family reunification.
 According to Census 2011, women represented 49.2% of the Ukrainian population resident in Portugal, while in 2001 they were only 18.6%.

 The Ukrainian population in Portugal is relatively young compared to the native Portuguese population.
 The average age of Ukrainians residing in Portugal is 34, lower than that of native Portuguese, which is 42.1 years.

 The educational levels of individuals of working age (15–64 years) are higher than those of Portuguese nationals.
 According to Census 2011, 23.3% of Ukrainians in Portugal had completed college education, and only 9.7% had an academic qualification lower than the 9th grade.
 These values contrast with the education levels of the native Portuguese population, which were 16.6% and 40.6%, respectively.

 Also, according to the 2011 Census, 71.1% of the Ukrainian population was economically active and 59.2% were employed, while 47% of the Portuguese nationals were economically active and only 41% had jobs.

 Most Ukrainians in Portugal work in low-skill and low wages jobs, particularly in cleaning services, construction, manufacturing industries, transport services, hotels and restaurants.
 However, according to a recent survey, it was found that some Ukrainian workers have achieved jobs that are more compatible with their academic and professional qualifications.

+Support for Ukraine during the Russo-Ukrainian War

+Following the start of Russia's full-scale invasion of Ukraine in 2022, the Ukrainian community in Portugal has regularly held solidarity events in Lisbon, Porto, and other cities, drawing attention to Russian aggression and raising funds to support Ukraine.
+In particular, the volunteer community With Portugal organizes weekly events in central Lisbon.
+As of July 2026, participants in these events had raised and transferred UAH 816,667 (approximately €16,000) to the Come Back Alive charity.